awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-route53resolver-resolverrule.md

 ## Properties<a name="aws-resource-route53resolver-resolverrule-properties"></a>

 `DomainName`  <a name="cfn-route53resolver-resolverrule-domainname"></a>
 DNS queries for this domain name are forwarded to the IP addresses that are specified in `TargetIps`\.
-If a query matches multiple resolver rules \(example\.com and www\.example\.com\), the query is routed using the resolver rule that contains the most specific domain name \(www\.example\.com\)\.
+If a query matches multiple Resolver rules \(example\.com and www\.example\.com\), the query is routed using the Resolver rule that contains the most specific domain name \(www\.example\.com\)\.
 *Required*: Yes
 *Type*: String
 *Minimum*: `1`